 My love of the wilderness led me to create the American Lung Association’s Trek program, which happily kept me leading wilderness trips for over 20 years.

-This past year I celebrated my 75th year by backpacking 750 miles down the Pacific Crest Trail.
-I am presently writing a book about the experience supplemented by my adventures from over 50 years of backpacking.
+I am also blogging a book about my experience of backpacking 750 miles down the Pacific Crest Trail to celebrate my 75th birthday plus other wilderness adventures.
 The working title is “It Is 4 AM and a Bear Is Standing on Top of Me.”
 And yes, I have actually been awakened by a bear standing on me.
 Its snout was six inches away from mine.

 I met Peggy in 1989 when I finished a 10,000 mile solo bicycle trek around North America.
 I had been through one marriage and several relationships.
 They were all good.
 But it was love at first sight with Peggy.
 All I had to do was convince her and her children, Tony and Tasha, that it was mutual.
 The first time I took Peggy backpacking, the 14 old Natasha made her mother a sweatshirt that said, “Don’t Mess with the Mama.”
 She came around, eventually.